 Overall, VPNs are a very important privacy tool to keep your data safe, but I would consider other options, rather than using Hotspot Shield through Dashlane.

-Dashlane offers live chat support Monday through Friday, from 9AM to 6PM, EST. They also offer email support and a useful Support Page.
-They don’t offer phone support.
+Dashlane offers live chat support Monday through Friday, from 9AM to 6PM, EST. It also offers email support and a useful Support Page.
+However, there’s no phone support with Dashlane.

 How secure and private is Dashlane?